 Managing your time efficiently at a personal level is imperative for your success in managing students’ behavior.

 Proper time management allows you to get more time to plan your lessons effectively.
 That’s necessary because you plan for possible interruptions and misbehavior during the lesson.
 With that, you prepare beforehand on how to deal with them.
-This allows you to prevent problem behavior before they occur.
+This allows you to prevent problem behavior before it occurs.

 Another way it is useful is that you better use your time when you get the attention of students in your class.
 That is, it is always essential to make efficient use of time during lessons.
 This helps you avoid misbehavior.